CMU-17-214/s2025/assignments/hw5.md

 * When connections to Wikipedia or the Google Cloud API fail and cannot be recovered or any other computations fail, report an error message to the frontend gracefully.
 Your server should still be able to handle 5 concurrent jobs and up to 5 concurrent backend requests afterward.
 * The backend validates inputs received from the frontend.
 Reject empty and invalid inputs with HTTP error code 400.

 **What to change:** This homework can be completed by only making changes to `backend.ts`, `visionapi.ts`, and `wikipediaapi.ts`.
-We plan to automate some testing of your code, as such, do NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
+We will automate testing of your code using the provided tests, as such, do NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
 Also do not change the protocol between the backend and frontend.
 If we cannot grade your submission because you change any of these, we will assign zero points to that specific rubric item.
 Make all external calls through the APIs in `Connections` and do not make web calls with any other API.
 You may, and probably should, develop your own abstractions on top of the functions in `Connections`.

 ## Submitting your work